-In the first half of 2024, the Group enjoyed sound and stable operation overall with effective implementation of its risk appetite.
+In 2024, the Group maintained sound and stable operation overall with effective implementation of its risk appetite.
 All the risk indicators remained stable, with the overall risk under control.
-No risk events with significant impact occurred in the reporting period.
+There was no occurrence of risk events with significant impact on its business operation or solvency in the reporting period.